unoplatform/uno.extensions/doc/Overview/Mvux/WIP_Overview.md

 The **Model** in MVUX is fairly similar to the ViewModel in MVVM in that it embodies the presentation layer code, though, in MVUX, the ViewModel is referred to as just Model.

-In MVUX, change detection is similar to using the `INotifyPropertyChanged` interface, except MVUX automatically handles the change detection for you, this is achieved by a Proxy Model MVUX generates for each Model (that has the suffix 'Model'), and wraps around its original Model providing direct access to all its properties and methods, as well as extending it with additional features.
+In MVUX, change detection is similar to using the `INotifyPropertyChanged` interface, except MVUX automatically handles the change detection for you.
+This is achieved by a Proxy Model MVUX generates for each Model (that has the suffix 'Model'), and wraps around the source Model providing direct access to all its properties and methods, as well as extending it with additional features.

 MVUX thus enables working with immutable data structures ([C# records](https://learn.microsoft.com/dotnet/csharp/whats-new/tutorials/records)).
 Working with C# records can be a challenging transition for developers who have previously only worked with `INotifyPropertyChanged` implementing classes.
 The fundamental difference is that since a record is immutable, making a change to a record means creating a new one with different data instead of modifying data within an existing one.
 Here's where the Proxy Model comes in handy and uses as a bridge between data-binding and change-notification, and immutable classes.

 In the standard MVU pattern, an update will cause a new View to be created upon each change.
 In MVUX the existing View will be updated via data-binding by the Proxy Model instead.

 ### eXtended

-The **eXtended** part of the pattern includes the toolset to adapt between the data-binding engine and immutable data objects, and additional advanced functionality that is outside the scope of this introduction.
+The **eXtended** part of the pattern includes the toolset to adapt between the data-binding engine and the Model which includes code generation and UI controls.

 One of the big differences between MVUX and patterns like MVVM is that change-notification properties are not required.
-On the other hand MVUX introduces 'Feeds' when a value is to be loaded asynchronously and reloaded again.
+On the other hand MVUX introduces 'Feeds'.
+Feeds are used when a value is to be loaded asynchronously and then maybe refreshed asynchronously as well.
 While a traditional property represents a single value, a Feed is similar to a stream of values.
 When an updated value is received, the Proxy Model replaces the current object with a new one that has been created fresh with the new data.
 The View in turn reacts to the change by displaying the new data.
 In this way, it is similar to reactive programming.

-However, MVUX adds to the value another layer of data combined with the Feed value.
+MVUX also adds to the value another layer of data combined with the Feed value.
 These are statuses that represent the current state of the Feed.
 Common statuses for a feed include 'loading', 'has value', 'refreshing', 'empty', and 'error'.
-MVUX also includes controls that make it easy to display these different statuses in the View without the need to create additional properties to manipulate and control what to show.
+MVUX includes controls that make it easy to display these different statuses in the View without the need to create additional properties to manipulate and control what to show.

-A Feed can be a stream of a single value or a stream of collection of values.
+A Feed can be a stream of a single value or a stream of a collection.
 It can also keep track of its current and previous value(s).
-Keeping track of values is necessary if they may need to be 'updated' while providing performance optimizations if you only need to display the value in the View without changing it.
+Keeping track of values is necessary, for example if a subsequent request to refresh the data fails - we still want to display the old value.

 Models are always created asynchronously and any necessary transitions to the UI thread are handled automatically.